jpouellet/ticketng/README.md

 button-pressing monkey.
 [rng]: https://lists.freebsd.org/pipermail/freebsd-current/2015-February/054580.html "URGENT: RNG broken for last 4 months"

 So... if I was going to do this, I was going to do it right.
-I asked for random number picking script so I could audit it because it'd be silly to assert that merely by my running some arbitrary script it somehow becomes a fair process.
+I asked for the random number picking script so I could audit it because it'd be silly to assert that merely by my running some arbitrary script it somehow becomes a fair process.